provenance-io/provenance/x/msgfees/spec/01_concepts.md

 As part of the provenance blockchain economics certain messages *may* require an additional fee to be paid in addition to the normal gas consumption.

-Additional Fees are assesed and finally consumed based on msgType of the msgs contained in the transaction, and the fee schedule that is persisted on chain, created via governance.
+Additional Fees are assessed and finally consumed based on msgType of the msgs contained in the transaction, and the fee schedule that is persisted on chain, created via governance.

 Additional fee can be in any *denom*.